artsy/hokusai/docs/hokusai_files.md

 The following Hokusai files must exist on a user's local environment:

-Global file:
+Global files:

 - `~/.hokusai.yml` - user's global Hokusai configuration

 Per-project files:

+These files are stored in a `hokuai` directory that is in the project's root directory (i.e. `/path/to/project/hokusai`)

-- `(project)/hokusai/config.yml` - customizes Hokusai commands' behavior for the project
+- `config.yml` - customizes Hokusai commands' behavior for the project
-- `(project)/hokusai/build.yml` - the base docker-compose spec for building the project's Docker image
+- `build.yml` - the base docker-compose spec for building the project's Docker image
-- `(project)/hokusai/development.yml` - the docker-compose spec on launching a local development stack
+- `development.yml` - the docker-compose spec on launching a local development stack
-- `(project)/hokusai/test.yml` - the docker-compose spec on launching a test stack
+- `test.yml` - the docker-compose spec on launching a test stack
-- `(project)/hokusai/staging.yml` - the Kubernetes spec for launching the project's Staging resources
+- `staging.yml` - the Kubernetes spec for launching the project's Staging resources
-- `(project)/hokusai/production.yml` - the Kubernetes spec for launching the project's Production resources
+- `production.yml` - the Kubernetes spec for launching the project's Production resources

 There are samples of project files in [templates directory](../hokusai/templates/hokusai), which you can customize to suit your project.
 Project-specific files can be [bootstrapped by `hokusai setup` command](./Command_Reference.md#setting-up-a-project).

-## The files
+## Global files

 This section describes the files in more detail.

 ### ~/.hokusai.yml